 Nordic Crop Wild Relative network – conservation for a more resilient Nordic agriculture

 Agricultural University of Iceland

 Exploring pathways to protect soil carbon stocks in agroecosystems

 Diversification of the Nordic protein sources

 Natural Resources Institute Finland

 At the moment we have an open call for networks in plant health and alternative proteins.
-Read more and apply here before April 15th.
+Read more about the open call and apply before April 15th